 7. Four Seasons Hong Kong #OurHK Instagram contest

-A photography competition, participants were required to tag photos of different landmarks within Hong Kong, in order to promote the country’s beauty.
+In a photography competition, participants were required to tag photos of different landmarks within Hong Kong, in order to promote the country’s beauty.

-It encouraged them to go out of their way to take photos in unique landmarks, and put in more effort to create beautiful pictures.
+It encouraged them to go out of their way to take photos in unique landmarks and put in more effort to create beautiful pictures.

 Recap: Encourage them to make a statement, then persuade them to stand by it.